"Technology is neither good nor bad; nor is it neutral." — Melvin Kranzberg

 🤝 Balancing Innovation and Responsibility

-Ethics and innovation are not opposing forces.
-In fact, they depend on each other.
+Ethics and innovation are not opposing forces; they depend on each other.
+Ethical frameworks prevent backlash and regulation crises.

 💬 Case Studies: Ethics in Action